talmolab/sleap-cuda-container/sleap_chrome_remote_desktop/README.md

 ### 4. Access the GUI

-Once connected, you'll see the desktop environment configured in the container.
-You can now open and use GUI-based applications such as `sleap-label`.
+Once connected to the remote machine, open a terminal and use SLEAP commands like `sleap-label`.
+The GUI should be displayed in your chrome remote desktop display environment on your local machine.

 ## Contributing
 - Use the `devcontainer.json` to open the folder `sleap_chrome_remote_desktop` in a dev container using VS Code.